-->

 Authenticating Azure Foundry OpenAI Using Managed Identity

-In earlier post we have tested 30+ features of vaious Azure foundry Open AI services.
+In earlier post we have tested 30+ features of various Azure Foundry Open AI services.

 Post: https://pratapreddypilaka.blogspot.com/2026/04/azure-ai-services-complete-guide-to.html

-Most of the code have saved all the Open AI service keys in a environment file following python best parctice.
-But this is done only for prcatice purpose, just to get familiar with Open AI services and how to access those services using python code.
+Most of the code have saved all the Open AI service keys in an environment file following Python best practice.
+But this is done only for practice purpose, just to get familiar with Open AI services and how to access those services using Python code.

-Saving the Access keys in code is a worst possible security blunder you can do.
-Access keys will completly bypass all the RBAC controls and give complete access to anyone.
+Saving the Access keys in code is the worst possible security blunder you can do.
+Access keys will completely bypass all the RBAC controls and give complete access to anyone.

 • System Assigned Managed Identity — Auto-created identity tied to an Azure resource (VM, App Service, Functions)